ghartsel/Core/README.md

 ## Develop applications with Core

-See the [Core Programming Guide](http://gxkernel.s3-website-us-west-1.amazonaws.com/index.html) to learn how to design, build, configure, and deploy an application built on Core, .
+See the [Core Programming Guide](http://gxkernel.s3-website-us-west-1.amazonaws.com/index.html) to learn how to design, build, configure, and deploy an application built on Core.

 ## License